top of page

 History of the "Swedes in the Weeds"

-This was Edwin Johnson, the man who starter it all in this Muskie fishing family.
+This was Edwin Johnson, the man who starter it all for this Muskie fishing family.
 This site is dedicated to his memory.

-Edwin Johnson, father and grandfather of this Muskie fishing family started Muskie fishing in 1947, fishing the Chippewa Flowage in Hayward, Wisconsin.
+Edwin Johnson, father and grandfather of this Muskie fishing family, started fishing Muskies in 1947, on the Chippewa Flowage in Hayward, Wisconsin.
 Back then the Chippewa Flowage was one of the best Muskie waters you could find.
 The late 40s was also the time when world-record Muskies were being caught almost every year.
-It was there Edwin not only got into Muskie fishing, but became focused on catching a world record himself.
+It was there Edwin not only got into Muskie fishing but became focused on catching a world record.
 Edwin with his son Bruce caught some giant Muskies, one of which was a Minnesota State record.
-They also had encounters with world record fish, that would change their lives forever.
+They also had encounters with record fish, that would change their lives forever.

 1955